The mean number of $2$-torsion elements in the class groups of cubic orders: Algebraic preliminaries

 Let $H_1$ be the lower-triangular unipotent subgroup of $G_N$ whose $R$-points are given by

 for any $\Z$-algebra $R$, and let $H_2$ be the block-diagonal subgroup of $G_N$ whose \mbox{$R$-points are given by}

-\begin{lemma} The algebraic group $G_N$ is the Frobenius product of its subgroups $H_1$ and $H_2$; i.e., for any $\Z$-algebra $R$ we have $G_N(R) = H_1(R)H_2(R)$. \end{lemma} \begin{proof}[Proof of Lemma~\ref{lem-prodhgl2}] Take $g \in G_N(R)$, and write it in box form as follows:
+\begin{lemma} The algebraic group $G_N$ is the Frobenius product of its subgroups $H_1$ and $H_2$; i.e., for any $\Z$-algebra $R$ we have $G_N(R) = H_1(R)H_2(R)$.
+Moreover, we have that $H_1(R) \cap H_2(R) = 1$. \end{lemma} \begin{proof}[Proof of Lemma~\ref{lem-prodhgl2}] The second claim is clear from the definitions of $H_1$ and $H_2$.
+As for the first claim, take $g \in G_N(R)$, and write it in box form as follows:

 where $g' \in \on{GL}_n(R)$, $g'' \in \on{GL}_{n+1}(R)$, and $g''' \in \on{Mat}_{(n+1) \times n}(R)$.
 Then it is easy to see that